Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Introduction

-and the aim of this paper is to explain why these multiplicities appear when decomposing $\ss_\tau C_{p_\la w_0}$ in the Kazhdan-Lusztig basis.
-This will be done in two steps: \ben \item we will show that to determine the decomposition of the product $\ss_\la C_{p_\tau w_0}$ it is sufficient to study products of the form $T_{p_\la}T_{p_\tau w_0}$ in the standard basis and to find the terms of maximal degrees; \item we will show that the terms of maximal degree in products of the form $T_{p_\la}T_{p_\tau w_0}$ are indexed by the set of admissible subsets $J$ associated to a fix reduced expression of $p_\la$. \een Then, according to the results of Lenart and Postnikov \cite{LP2}, we will obtain the desired equality.
+The aim of this paper is to explain how admissible subsets (and thus Littelmann paths) naturally appear when decomposing $C_{w_0t_\la}\sfs_\tau$ in the Kazhdan-Lusztig basis.
+Ultimately, this will be a consequence of a multiplication formula for two standard basis elements in the extended affine Hecke algebra \cite[proof of Proposition 5.1]{bremke}.
+More precisely, we will, for all $\la,\tau\in P^+$ \ben \item construct elements $\sh_{\tau}\in T_{t_\tau}+\sum_{y<t_\tau}\sq^{-1}\nZ[\sq^{-1}] T_y$ such that $C_{w_0}\sh_\tau=C_{w_0t_\tau}= C_{w_0}\sfs_\tau$; \item show that $ C_{w_0t_\la}\sh_\tau$ is a $\nZ$-linear combination of Kazhdan-Lusztig basis elements; \item show that determining the expansion in (2) is equivalent to finding terms of maximal degree in products of the form~$T_{ w_0t_\la v}T_{t_\tau}$ ($v\in W_0$) expressed in the standard basis; \item show that the maximal terms in (3) are indexed by admissible subsets $J$ associated to a reduced expression of~$t_\tau$ as defined by Lenart and Postnikov. \een

 The paper is organised as follows.
 In Section 2, we introduce all the needed material on (extended) affine Weyl groups.
-In Section 3, we present Kazhdan-Lusztig theory for affine Hecke algebras with unequal parameters and we describe the center of this algebra.
-In Section 4 and Section 5, we prove (1) and (2) above.
-Finally, we prove the desired equality using the theory of admissible subsets in Section 6.
-In Section 7, following \cite{LP2}, we describe the connection between admissible subsets and Lakshmibai-Seshadri paths.
+In Section 3, we present Kazhdan-Lusztig theory for affine Hecke algebras with unequal parameters and we describe the center of these algebras.
+In Section 4 we prove (1)--(3) above: this will essentially be a consequence of results on the lowest two-sided cells in \cite{guilhot7}.
+We will prove Statement (4) in Section 5.
+In Section~6, following \cite{LP2}, we study the connections between our work and the results of Lenart and Postnikov and we describe the bijection between admissible subsets and Lakshmibai-Seshadri paths.